tkjef/git-url-vim/README.md

 Use
 ================
-Once installed you can use the default hotkey of `<leader>gl` when editing a file.
+Once installed you can use the default hotkey of `<leader>gu` when editing a file.
 This creates a github url to the branch, file, and line and puts it on your clipboard.
 It will also be echoed for you to see.

 Feedback
 ================